-- Establish local policies - Review applications from interested applicant families to determine whether applicants are eligible for the program - Maintain waiting list and select families for admission - Maintain housing units by making any necessary repairs in a timely manner - Screen families who apply for tenancy, to determine if they will be good renters - Offer units to families (minimize vacancies without overcrowding) - Maintain properties to the standard of decent, safe, sanitary, and in good repair (including assuring compliance with uniform physical conditions standards) - Make sure the HAWC has adequate financial resources to maintain its housing stock - Ensure that families continue to qualify under the program - Collect rent due from the assisted family and comply with and enforce provisions of the lease - Ensure that families comply with program rules - Provide families with prompt and professional service

-• Comply with all fair housing and equal opportunity requirements, HUD regulations and requirements, the Annual Contributions Contract, HUD-approved applications for funding, the HAWC's ACOP, and other applicable federal, state and local laws.
+- Ensure compliance with all non-discrimination, equal opportunity, and Fair Housing laws. - Review applications from interested applicant families to determine whether applicants are eligible for the program - Maintain waiting list and select families for admission - Maintain housing units by making any necessary repairs in a timely manner - Screen families who apply for tenancy, to determine if they will be good renters - Offer units to families (minimize vacancies without overcrowding) - Maintain properties to the standard of decent, safe, sanitary, and in good repair (including assuring compliance with uniform physical conditions standards) - Make sure the HAWC has adequate financial resources to maintain its housing stock - Ensure that families continue to qualify under the program - Collect rent due from the assisted family and comply with and enforce provisions of the lease - · Ensure that families comply with program rules - Provide families with prompt and professional service - Comply with all fair housing and equal opportunity requirements, HUD regulations and requirements, the Annual Contributions Contract, HUD-approved applications for funding, the HAWC's ACOP, and other applicable federal, state and local laws.